eramdam/sticky-fingers/README.md

 # Compatibility

-This mod has been tested and written against **Balatro 1.0.1o** (current patch as of February 26, 2025) on PC/Mac using code from the same patch on iOS.
+This mod has been tested against **Balatro 1.0.1o** (current patch as of February 26, 2025) on PC/Mac using code from the same patch on iOS.
 It has also been reported to work great on Steam Deck.

 # Installation